MIDS-scaling-up/v2/week02/labs/README.md

 ### Bonus
 It is possible to install and use docker from your private network system.

+Log into your "private network only" VM.
 Make sure you've exported the http_proxy and https_proxy eenvironmental variables, then install docker as you have done before.

-Once installed, follo
-Follow sets on install docker from part 1.
+Follow the instructions to install docker from part 1.

-Once installed, you need to configure docker to use the HTTP prxoy with the following steps (see https://docs.docker.com/config/daemon/systemd/#httphttps-proxy for additional details.
+Once installed, you need to configure docker to use the HTTP proxy with the following steps (see https://docs.docker.com/config/daemon/systemd/#httphttps-proxy for additional details).

 Create a systemd drop-in directory for the docker service